entropyxyz/entropy-docs/docs/01-Intro.md

 Programs have three distinct access modes.
 'Public' where anyone can submit a request to sign a message, 'Private' where the user themselves holds a key-share and participates in the signing process, and 'Permissioned' where the program itself defines the logic as to who may submit a signature request.

-The Entropy blockchain is used for storing the Programs associated with a set of key-shares, giving consensus about which validator nodes hold which keyshares, and provides a mechanism for excluding nodes which do not adhere to the signing protocol.
+The Entropy blockchain is used for consensus about which validator nodes hold which key-shares, provides a mechanism for excluding nodes which do not adhere to the signing protocol, and stores the programs associated with an account.
+Once a user is registered, signing a message with Entropy does not require submitting a transaction to the Entropy chain, meaning getting a signature is fast and costs nothing.

 An initial use case for entropy is a **decentralized asset custodian**, where the Program defines under what conditions funds or assets can be moved.
 For assets belonging to an individual, this would use private access.
 An organisation, whose members change over time, would use permissioned access, and the program could be updated whenever the status of group members changes.